grafana/grafana/docs/README.md

 ## Deploy preview

-When a PR is opened with changes under the docs/sources directory, a deploy preview will be built.
-A comment and commit status check will be posted to the PR after the deploy preview is finished building.
+When you open a PR that changes files in the `docs/sources/` directory, CI builds a deploy preview.
+After the deploy preview has been built, the **Deploy pr preview** workflow comments a link to the preview URL and adds a commit status check .

 ---